chihacknight/chihacknight.org/_posts/blog/2016-02-16-chi-hack-nights-open-data-pledge-for-cook-county-clerk-of-the-circuit-court.md

 categories:
   - blog
 title: "Chi Hack Night's Open Data Pledge for Cook County Clerk of the Circuit Court"
-description: "Chi Hack Night is inviting every candidate for the Cook County Clerk of the Circuit Court to sign a pledge to, if elected, commit their office to publish open data."
+description: "With the initial success of our open data pledge for Cook County State’s Attorney, Chi Hack Night is turning our attention to another important county race.
+We’re inviting every candidate for Cook County Clerk of the Circuit Court to sign a pledge to, if elected, commit their office to publish open data."
 date: 2016-02-16
 image: /images/blog/2016-02-16-chi-hack-nights-open-data-pledge-for-cook-county-clerk-of-the-circuit-court/clerk-of-the-circuit-court-candidates.jpg
 author: Derek Eder